 Internationally acclaimed and award-winning She'koyokh have a special place in our hearts as they are the band that Jim co-founded.
 They are now indisputably one of the best klezmer/gypsy bands in the UK (indeed, in the world, according to The Australian), and their music is exhilarating, soulful and life-affirming.
 You, and your feet, will fail not to be moved.

-We're very happy to welcome World Wide Welshman, AKA Liam Rickard to the woods to perform his beautifully sung multi-lingual folk-rock.
-He will take you on an exhilarating musical journey from Wales to China via the rest of the world, with his infectious tunes, multi-lingual musings on modern life, international party classics, and funk-rock-jazzed-up welsh folk.
+We're delighted to welcome back World Wide Welshman, AKA Liam Rickard to the woods to perform his beautifully sung multi-lingual folk-rock.
+He will take you on an exhilarating musical journey from Wales to China via the rest of the world.
+And last time, his band played beautiful sea shanties round the fire in the small hours, so we're hoping for that again!

-We're delighted to welcome back Jake, whose one man band is perhaps the nation's best known, with performances on Radio 2’s Jeremy Vine show, singing Beyonce’s single ladies in the pub style with Al Murray, and being a steak and kidney pie taster and cockney knees up instigator for Jamie Oliver.
-Jake’s silliness and infectious fun will entertain 2 year olds to 92 year olds, which is precisely what he accomplished at last year's festival (though we can't verify we had any 92-year-olds)
+We're delighted to welcome back Jake, for the fourth year, to raise up our scones.
+Jake’s silliness and infectious fun will entertain 2 year olds to 92 year olds, which is precisely what he accomplished at previous festival (though we can't verify we had any 92-year-olds on site)

-We welcome back the dearly-loved Wishworks with their unique brand of madcap puppetry.
+We welcome back the dearly-loved Wishworks with their unique brand of madcap puppetry, which they've performed at every single Jimfest since our beginning!
 Whether you've seen them perform or not, they are firm favourites of ours, and an absolute must-see

 DJ Otter returns to spin his foot-tapping reggae sounds between bands, along with a pinch of soul, just a hint of bass & a sprinkle of old classics.